-The Gordon Library and the Office of Disability Services (ODS) recently paired up to carve out space on the first floor of the library with the sole purpose of allowing those in the WPI community to take time to quiet the mind.
+The Gordon Library and the Office of Accessibility Services (OAS) recently paired up to carve out space on the first floor of the library with the sole purpose of allowing those in the WPI community to take time to quiet the mind.

 Although located in the library’s quiet area, the incentive for the space has nothing to do with studying.
 “Last year we noticed there were prayer rugs on the ground floor,” says Amy Lawton, head of the library’s Access Services and Outreach Department.
 “Students were coming in and praying in a back corner.
 We just thought, ‘We can do better than this for them.’”